CLI Reference

 vekt ignore add

-Add a package to the ignore list.
+Add a rule to .vektignore in the current directory.

-vekt ignore add <PACKAGE> --ecosystem <ECOSYSTEM> [--reason <REASON>]
+vekt ignore add GHSA-jf85-cpcp-j695

-# Ignore all versions
+# Ignore all findings for a package

 vekt ignore list